-After the game, our heroes retire to Cranleigh Hall for some refreshments.
+After, our heroes retire to Cranleigh Hall for some light refreshments.

-Sue: It’s Doctor Who meets Downton Abbey.
-I can live with that.
-We should have saved this for Sunday.
+Sue: This is basically Doctor Who meets Downton Abbey, and I can live with that.
+We should have saved this for a Sunday.
 This has Sunday afternoon written all over it.

 Sue: It’s Sting’s mate from the rainforest.

-Sue: I bet it’s an alien plant and it wants to take over the world.
+Sue: I bet it’s an alien plant who wants to take over the world.
 The title pretty much gives it away.

 Sue: She must have read that in an in-flight magazine.

-Latoni enters a rooms upstairs.
-He sees an empty bed.
+Latoni enters a rooms upstairs and notices an empty bed.

-The Doctor is given a fancy dress costume to wear.
+Meanwhile the Doctor is given fancy dress to wear.

 Ann and Nyssa decide to dress in identical costumes, just so they can mess with our heads.

-Sue: Ooh, Peter Davison in a dressing gown.
-That’s nice.
+Sue: (Dreamily) Ooh, Peter Davison in a dressing gown.
+That’s nice…